angryziber/picasa-gallery/README.md

   * `./gradlew war` - will build the war file (web application archive)

 - If you use Intellij IDEA, you can import `build.gradle` and run all the actions from an IDE.

+## Picasaweb retirement

+Since the beginning of 2016, Google has started removing features from Picasaweb API, and now the whole Picasaweb service has been closed, being replaced by Album Archive.

+This gallery still works for your old *public* albums stored in the archive (or just Google Photos).

+However, when you upload new albums to Google Photos, there is no obvious way anymore to mark them as *public*.
+It seems that Google Photos right now is built to be mostly private photo storage service.

+Fortunately, there is still a way - find your newly uploaded album in your [Google+ profile](https://plus.google.com/+AntonKeks/photos), press Share there and choose *Public*.
+After some time your album will appear in public Picasaweb API, and thus will become visible in this gallery.

+Some uploading tools that use the API may still mark the albums as public by default.